-Previous guidance for 2024 Updated guidance for 2024 Explanation TDF Concessions (\$) 0.2 million 1.5 million Workover activity Mendoza Concessions (\$) 19.8 million 11.9 million Re-schedule of drilling plans 20.0 million 13.4 million
+Previous guidance for 2024 Updated guidance for 2024 Explanation TDF Concessions (\$) 1.5 million 1.5 million Mendoza Concessions (\$) 11.9 million 3.4 million Drilling program re-scheduled to Q1 2025 13.4 million 4.9 million

-The Company's capital spending on developed and producing assets for fiscal 2024 is budgeted at approximately \$13.4 million based on expenditures for the following proposed activities:
+The Company's capital spending on developed and producing assets for fiscal 2024 is budgeted at approximately \$4.9 million.
+During Q1 2024, the Company incurred \$0.3 million in the Mendoza Concessions.

+The Company will spend the remaining \$4.6 million during the balance of 2024 on expenditures for the following proposed activities:

-- \$1.5 million on a well workover and improvements to facilities in the TDF Concessions; - \$8.2 million to drill three vertical wells in the Mendoza Concessions; - \$1.9 million for well workovers in the Mendoza Concessions; and - \$1.8 million for facilities improvements and optimization in the Mendoza Concessions.
+\$1.5 million on a well workover and improvements to facilities in the TDF Concessions;

+\$3.1 million for well workovers, facilities improvements and optimization in the Mendoza Concessions.